ai-zubair/gql-tg/README.md

 ***Custom writing the type defintions for arguments and return values of the GraphQL resolvers***.

 Ta-Da!
-Wait no more! **gql-type-gen** brings static typings into your typescript resolvers for the Graph QL operations.
+Wait no more! **gql-tg** brings static typings into your typescript resolvers for the Graph QL operations.

 ## How?
-**gql-type-gen** reads the graphql schema file located in the command's execution directory(pwd) and recursively goes through all the GraphQL operations found in the schema file, generating the corresponding type definitions both for the operations' resolver arguments as well as the return value.
+**gql-tg** reads the graphql schema file located in the command's execution directory(pwd) and recursively goes through all the GraphQL operations found in the schema file, generating the corresponding type definitions both for the operations' resolver arguments as well as the return value.

 ***NOTE: types in the schema.graphql file that do not appear in any of the GQL operations, neither as an operation argument nor as the return type are not written ot the output file.***